ritviksc/ANDIE/README.md

 The EditableImage class has been altered to include an isSaved boolean to check for if the latest changes to the image have been saved before the program exits.
 As a result, the default close operation has been changed to be _DO_NOTHING_ON_CLOSE_.
 Thus anything that would usually exit the program must be modifided to send a Window_Closing flag so the windowListener registers the close.

 ## TODO
-* Updated Documentation for ImagePanel and EditableImage
+* Updated Documentation for ImagePanel and EditableImage and new ImageOperations added for drawing objects on a image